wax-office-of-inspector-general/waxguilds/reports/amsterdamwax/latest.md

 A typical use case for Memento is tracking incoming and outgoing payments for a specific account, and checking their reversibility.
 The database may contain traces for all contracts on the blockchain, or it may be limited to a specific subset of accounts. dApps can set up their own instances, while public infrastructure providers may offer the service to a wider audience.

-It can also be accessed through a HTTP API, supporting both MySQL and Postgres backends.
-Additionally, it also has a GraphQL interface in addition to the RESTful interface.

-EOS Amsterdam is cosponsoring the development of a new streaming API in Memento.
-The new API will allow the user to connect to the websocket endpoint and subscribe to events for multiple blockchain accounts.
-The wsebsocket service needs to listen on a separate TCP port, so a new environment option is required. socket.io protocol is used for communication.

 **Update**:
 A websocket streaming API has been developed and is currently in testing

-**Metrics**

 ---